-An honest assessment of your business’s current market position is vital for strategizing your marketing efforts in the right direction and out-compete your competitors.
+An honest assessment of your business’ current market position is vital for strategizing your marketing efforts in the right direction and out-performing your competitors.

-Two necessary exercises to conduct for determining your business’s market position are competitor analysis and SWOT analysis.
+Two necessary exercises to conduct for determining your business’ market position are competitor analysis and SWOT analysis.

-Studying your competitors in terms of their positioning, customers’ perception and the areas they excel or lack in can help you gain better insights into your business.
+Studying your competitors regarding their positioning, customers’ perception and the areas they excel or lack in can help you gain better insights into your business.
 Moreover, it can add to your SWOT analysis.

-The strengths of your business can be better quality, fast delivery, lower price, high accessibility, and so on.
-Weakness may include bad customer reviews, lack of resources, or an inexperienced team.
+The strengths of your business can be better quality, faster delivery, lower prices, higher accessibility, and so on.
+Weaknesses may include bad customer reviews, lack of resources, or an inexperienced team.

-Analyzing your business’s strengths and weaknesses can help you play on your strengths, communicate your USPs, and improve the weaknesses.
+Analyzing your business’ strengths and weaknesses can help you play on your strengths, communicate your USPs, and improve the weaknesses.

 Determining the threat areas can help you mold your marketing strategy to combat the threats better.
-Similarly, visibility on the areas of opportunities can help you exploit them to your advantage.
+Similarly, visibility into areas of opportunity can help you exploit them to your advantage.